Howell SkiBindings Technician Qualification (n/c with binding purchase)

 Qualification training includes:

 Traversing the features, benefits and advantages of Howell SkiBindings.

 Review of the list of required mounting tools, use of the optional (though suggested) release test-equipment and fixtures, the mounting procedure, selection of the release adjustment-settings and the test-measurement specifications — for new and used Howell SkiBindings.

 Troubleshooting, user-instructions, maintenance, record-keeping, warranty and warranty procedure, copyrights, trademarks, service-marks, issued-patent(s) notices, pending-patent notices, Qualification Test, and important links for safety / service updates.

-Upon successful completion of the Certification Test — Howell SkiBindings will send an official Howell SkiBindings 'Certification Certificate' (suitable for framing).
+Upon successful completion of the Howell Qualified Technician Test, Howell SkiBindings will send an official Howell SkiBindings 'Qualified Technician' certificate suitable for framing.

 Easy and fast re-certification is required, annually, for continued mounting, adjustment and service-maintenance.
 Service updates will also be posted within the Howell SkiBindings website without notice.